 - 1. Check the flywheel center hub magnet to make sure it's tight.
 Look for signs of cracks and bulges in the Brown ferret magnet material. - 2.
 Short the White/Black temp wire to engine ground and see if the timing drops back to normal. - 3.
 Check the DC voltage on the Black/White wire going to the timer base.
 With the White/Black temp wire disconnected, the voltage should be 6 to 10 volts.
 When the White/Black temp wire is shorted to engine ground, the voltage should drop out.
 If the voltage on the Black/White wire stays in the 6-10 volt range, disconnect the Yellow/Red wire from the power pack.
-The voltage should drop out on the Black/White wire stays in the 6-10 volt range with the Yellow/Red wire disconnected and the White/Black wire shorted to engine ground, the power pack is defective.
+The voltage should drop out on the Black/White wire.
+If it does, the harness or starter solenoid is likely defective.
+If the voltage on the Black/White wire stays in the 6-10 volt range with the Yellow/Red wire disconnected and the White/Black wire shorted to engine ground, the power pack is defective.